ewa-edun/EcoBuddy_OLD/README.md

       - For newspaper/blog, and for the eco question game.

 - The model should have better predictions.

-- Need Stuctured Logic for points to cash and data conversion.

 - Need API's
    - to handle claim rewards for both data and cash.